ghc/ghc/docs/users_guide/debugging.rst

 ~~~~~~~~~~~~~~~~~~~~~

 These flags dump various stages of the :ref:`native code generator's
-<native-code-gen>` pipeline, which starts with C-- and produces native
+<native-code-gen>` pipeline, which starts with C-\\- and produces native
 assembler.

 .. ghc-flag:: -ddump-opt-cmm
-    :shortdesc: Dump the results of C-- to C-- optimising passes
+    :shortdesc: Dump the results of C-\\- to C-\\- optimising passes
     :type: dynamic

-    Dump the results of C-- to C-- optimising passes performed by the NCG.
+    Dump the results of C-\\- to C-\\- optimising passes performed by the NCG.

 .. ghc-flag:: -ddump-asm-native
     :shortdesc: Dump initial assembly
     :type: dynamic

-    Dump the initial assembler output produced from C--.
+    Dump the initial assembler output produced from C-\\-.

 .. ghc-flag:: -ddump-asm-liveness
     :shortdesc: Dump assembly augmented with register liveness